patrick-merchant/blackjack-task/README.md

   - Allow player to hit or stick.
   - Track count of each using state.
   - Satisfy scenarios e.g. if over 21, bust.
+  - How to handle Ace values?
+Allow player choice?
+Or automate choice based on player decisions?

 Extensions: